 It is worth to mention that during the two research years, a negative correlation was found between percent participation of compound synthesized before fructification and seeds formation and fertilization level.

-As fertilization level increases, the percent participation of compounds synthesized before fructification insides formation decreases.
 This phenomen is more accentuated in unfertilized alternatives as compared with fertilized with organo-mineral complex and is influenced unfavorable climatic conditions.